zoffixznet/perl6.party/post/The-Missing-Contributors-of-Perl6.md

 having any memory of it?!

-First, a brief intro on how the contrib script works: it uses `git` to look up commits in checkouts of 5 repos: Rakudo, NQP, Docs, and Roast.
+First, a brief intro on how the contrib script works: it uses `git` to look up commits in checkouts of 5 repos: Rakudo, NQP, MoarVM, Docs, and Roast.
 Until [December 2016](https://github.com/rakudo/rakudo/commit/27761645c59446090d895e50e5cd7a1ab3a93ab7#diff-508f29ffdf70323e02c5be76f4f30364) the script just used the day of the release as last release, which was later switched to using the timestamp on the Rakudo's tag.
 The script gathers all the contributors from commits,